billgreenwald/Pubmed-Batch-Download/README.md

 ```

 **Arguments**:
 The program has the following arguments.
-It must be run with *either* -pmids or -pmf, not both.
+It must be run with *either* -pmids or -pmf, *not both*.
 The help page can be displayed by running the program with -h, or with no arguments.
 ```
 -pmids: A comma separated list of pmids to download
 -pmf: A file with 1 or 2 columns of pmids and file names to download.
 See below for example